 Fortunately, though, for many centuries those questions have been far better addressed, and usefully addressed, by novelists, philosophers, dramatists, artists and musicians.

 We older people were taught a lot of wrong things, unfortunately, but not all we were taught was wrong.
 Understandably-alienated undergraduates, please read Dostoevsky and Chekhov, and Cecil Woodham-Smith and Oscar Wilde, read George Saunders, Virginia Woolf, Okakura Kakuzo, Octavia Butler, Ernest Becker, R.D.
 Laing, Alexander Pope and Sei Shonagon!!
-Read the Republic, read Descarte’s Bones and The Selfish Gene (a really good book even if Dawkins later became a big jerk).
-Read Wodehouse and Jane Austen.
-Books can be helpful for making better sense of the world and its beauties and terrors, they can increase your humanity and make you feel more centered and real, in short, happier, in the deeper sense of providing powerful and satisfying responses to existential anxiety.
-Also please listen to Beethoven’s Op.
+Read the Republic, read Descarte’s Bones and The Selfish Gene (a really good book even if Dawkins later became a big nincompoop), read Wodehouse and Jane Austen.
+Books can be helpful for making better sense of the world and its beauties and terrors, they can increase your humanity and make you feel more centered and real, in short, happier, in the deeper sense of providing powerful and satisfying responses to the existential anxiety ineluctably occasioned by our shared predicament.
+Also please hang around in museums and listen to Beethoven’s Op.
 132 movement III.
 (I know you are already listening to Kendrick Lamar.)